 So as Autumn arrives we start hearing about the flu — and the media, the government, many doctors, and pharmacies encourage everyone to get flu shots.
 Some people decline this from mistrust and not wanting foreign substances injected into them.
 The results from each year’s flu vaccine vary quite a bit and in some cases the effectiveness can be as low as 10-15%, which means that many people get the flu even after having their shot.

-This year of 2020 will always be memorable due to Covid-19 and our political and social issues.
+2020 will always be memorable due to Covid-19 and our political and social issues.
 Where there is crisis, there is also opportunity for learning and growth.
 Many are concerned about the combination of Covid and the flu, and we haven’t seen that situation arise yet.
 I am less concerned about flu this year due to our social distancing, hand washing and mask wearing, which should lessen our risk from contagious germs.
 Still, if you have gotten a regular flu vaccines over the years and handled them well, you may wish to get yours again.
 If you have avoided them over the years and done well, I would say that there’s a bit less risk from the flu this year.

 As we know, the World Health Organization, the US government, and private sector scientists who are engaged in creating the vaccines must guesstimate which specific viruses will be in circulation, often more than a year ahead.
 This is because the flu viruses change a bit each year – just enough to evade the human immune system that has adapted to fight off previous strains.
 To make the task even more challenging, the virus can also change during the vaccine making process itself.